Ducky07/Ducky07/README.md

 # 🌴 Jack Valley <img src="https://komarev.com/ghpvc/?username=ducky07&label=Profile%20views&color=7b94db&style=flat" alt="ducky07"/>
-### 🎓 Studying IT and Business Administration in Turku University of Applied Science
+### 🎓 Studying IT and Business Administration in Turku University of Applied Sciences
-**`Modern day Herder (Developer/Manager/Tech Lead)`**
+**`Modern Day Herder (Developer/Manager/Tech Lead)`**

 *My legacy will be the code that I leave behind*

-We're likely going to have some big breakthroughs within the development landscape in the next few years.
-I hope that I'll be able to take part in what's coming.
+Might have some big breakthroughs within the development landscape in the next few years.
+I hope that you'll be able to take part in what's coming.

 You have a high chance of finding me on VR platforms 🎮